RowanG1/RowanG1.github.io/_posts/2020-02-16-vr-oculus-quest-experience.md

 I struggle with eye-strain from excessive screen-time.
 Playing basketball in real life gives relief and eye-training, but VR seems to help.
 Apparently VR head-sets have a fixed focus distance, so maybe that distance is different from a laptop or smartphone and thus beneficial.
 It could also be that the VR objects are easier on the eyes than text; whichever, it feels good for me.

 *Superhot VR* is a popular shooter game, with an unusual feature: time only proceeds if the player moves.
 If you stop moving, the game freezes.
 The player is placed in situations where there is at least one opponent, and the goal is to make the first hit- whether by fist, bullet, or throwing some nearby object.
 It proceeds in episodes, where each episode is made up of a sequence of scenes, and all scenes needs to be conquered in one go to proceed to the next episode.
 Often, one fails near the end of the scene, and then you need to restart the episode.
 Maybe more experienced shooter players would advance through the levels more easily than I did.
 The game felt hard.
 Maybe I did not take advantage of being able to freeze the game.
 What I enjoyed about this simply designed game is that the focus is on game-play, in a world of polished graphics.
 The game could be more intense by using expressive body and facial gestures.
-Still, I bumped into furniture, and footage of my game-play would show a deranged man.
+Still, I bumped into furniture, and footage of my game-play would show a possessed man.

 ![alt text](https://github.com/RowanG1/RowanG1.github.io/blob/master/images/superhot-vr-1.jpg?raw=true)